songpoemHQ/songpoem.github.io/_pages/index.md

   - title: "Modernization of Legacy Systems"
     description: "Developers afraid to touch old codebase and you need to completely Revamp?
 Scale and Expand"
     points:
-      - Rebuild Legacy systems
+      - Rebuild, on-Premise to Cloud.
-      - Beautiful and Easy User Interface.
+      - Pretty and Easy User Interface.
       - move Users to new system
     image_name: warli-legacy-modernization.png
     alt: "Modernization of Legacy System"